codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 The RoutesCollection class provides several options that affect all routes, and can be modified to meet your application's needs.
 These options are available in **app/Config/Routing.php**.

+.. note:: The config file **app/Config/Routing.php** has been added since v4.4.0.
+    In previous versions, the setter methods were used in **app/Config/Routes.php** to change settings.

 .. _routing-default-namespace:

 Default Namespace